imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 Applying a transformation to a 3D object means to concatenate the specified transformation with the current transformation of the object.

-To apply a transformation, select an object and click on -&gt;Transformation-&gt;Apply transform.
+To apply a transformation, select an object and click on {% include bc path="Transformation|Apply transform" %}.
 A window opens, which asks you for a transformation matrix.
 The matrix is supposed to be given as a (3x4) matrix, row by row.
 All the individual values should be separated by a space character.

 Example: